troglobit/pimd/README.md

     pimctl show interfaces
     pimctl show neighbor
-    pimctl show routes
+    pimctl show mrt
     ...

-or to watch it continually:
+The default command is `pimctl show pim`.
+To watch it continually (notice the `-c` flag to watch(1) to tell it to interpret the ANSI escape sequences):

-    watch pimctl show CMD
+    watch -cd pimctl

-See the  `pimctl help` usage text  for more details.
-Also,  `pimd` logs important events to  the system log file, in particular  at startup when it parses the `pimd.conf` configuration file.
+See the `pimctl help` usage text for more commands (available only when a running PIM daemon is available), or the pimctl(8) man page.

+Also worth mentioning, `pimd` logs important events to the system log, in particular at startup when it parses the `pimd.conf` configuration file.

 Large Setups